KevinBongart/dotfiles/README.md

 1. Install [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)
 2. Symlink `.zshrc` to `dotfiles/.zshrc`: `ln -sf ~/Dropbox/dotfiles/.zshrc ~/.zshrc`
 3. Customize `~/.zshrc` to your needs, including the path to `$ZSH_MODULES`

+You'll also want to install this [flat-terminal](https://github.com/KevinBongart/flat-terminal) theme for Terminal and [gitsome](https://github.com/KevinBongart/gitsome) theme for oh-my-zsh.

 Turning OS X install into a Ruby dev machine
 --------------------------------------------